 Joe Biden has not supported cuts to social security but has supported overall freezes to government programs in the past to address federal deficit.

-In the past, while Biden supported freezing of social security, he also supported a reduction in other programs such as Medicaid and Veterans Programs, to control the growing federal deficit.
+In the past, while Biden supported the freezing of social security, he also supported a reduction in other programs such as Medicaid and Veterans Programs, to control the growing federal deficit.
 Three main events highlight Biden's actions:

 Between 1980-1990, Biden advocated for freezes in Social Security, Medicaid, and other state-run programs to control the growing federal deficit.
 In 1984, he co-sponsored a proposal with two other GOP senators to freeze federal spending, but it was defeated.